guochen-code/Hands-on-Machine-Learning/gradient.md

 cos(θ) is smallest when: θ = 180 degrees
 So: Δw points exactly opposite to gradient

 What does “opposite” mean precisely?
 It means:
 Δw is a negative scalar multiple of ∇loss
-So:
-Δw = -c × ∇loss
-where c > 0
+So: Δw = -c × ∇loss, where c > 0
 Does c have to equal 1?
 No.
 This is the key point you are asking about.

 The condition only forces:
 - same line
 - opposite orientation
 - It does NOT force: same length

 So:
 gradient could be length 10
 Δw could be length 0.1